ironsheep/P2-Click-eInk/Docs/README.md

 ## Hardware Documents

-The following documents are found in this repo:
+The following documents are found in this repo (this driver is inteded to support all of these displays):

 | Filename | Purpose | Description | eInk Display
 | --- | --- | --- | --- |